-While game director, Cory Barlog, has been pretty open about the prospect of a sequel, the PS4 release puts way more context to it as it includes a God Of War 5 teaser hidden ending.
+While game director, Cory Barlog, has been pretty open about the prospect of a sequel, the PS4 release puts way more context to it as it includes a God Of War 5 Thor teaser hidden ending.
 However, for anyone that hasn’t completed the game and wants to save the whole thing, you should know that there are spoilers ahead.

-Featuring the reveal of Thor, the extra end scene can be triggered by heading back home at the end of the game and taking a quick nap.
+Featuring the reveal of Thor, the hidden end scene can be triggered by heading back home at the end of the game and taking a quick nap.
 It triggers a cut scene with Kratos and Atreus waking up during a storm and going outside to see the mighty Thor waiting for the following a “years later” text intro.
 You can watch it all for yourself in the video below, including our take on the prospect of a trilogy, which seems to be a distinct possibility with the success of the first game.

-God Of War sequel and Thor reveal:
+God Of War 5 Thor hidden teaser:

 The reveal of the legendary character is just one of a number of hints about what God Of War 5 in the end sequences of the PS4 exclusive.
 It looks highly likely that Thor will go on to be the antagonist of the sequel, following Kratos and Atreus’ exploits in their bid to scatter their wife/mother’s ashes at the top of the highest peak in the Nine Realms.
 Along the way, they managed to slay Magni and Modi, Thor’s sons, before going on to take down his brother Baldur in the final boss battle.

 If that isn’t enough to cheese him off, he’ll also have the wrathful orders of his own dad Odin to follow, which will undoubtedly see him at odds with the duo.
 While it’s impossible to second guess developer Santa Monica Studio, and there’s bound to be some complexity to Thor’s character, it definitely looks like we’ll be facing off against him in the next game.

 What else can we expect from God Of War 5?